 Legal & Professional Malpractice

-The Legal and Professional Malpractice practice involves cases brought against attorneys, accountants and other professionals.
+The Legal and Professional Malpractice practice involves cases brought against attorneys, accountants and other professionals for accidents.
 In many of these cases, the professional is alleged to have deviated from the applicable standard of care for the profession and as a result has caused financial and other losses to an individual or business.
 Such cases demand the experience, knowledge and resources Hamo Law can bring to properly investigate and pursue the claim.
 The investment in technology enables the firm to provide the best possible offense through the use of computerized research and access to relevant data.
 Quality experts who we locate for you are typically required for these cases.

 Under Michigan’s “dram shop law”, the owners of a bar, party store, or those having a liquor license (all known as a liquor licensee) can be held responsible for injuries or death if they sell or serve alcoholic beverages to a minor or a visibly intoxicated adult.